Dressed Wilson loops as dual condensates in response to magnetic and electric fields: Contact to conventional Wilson loops

+where the first factor on the right hand side accounts for the dimension of the dual condensate and the last one indicates the first correction from non-ideal loops being suppressed in powers of $2am$ (with coefficient that depends on the length).

-The dual quantity $\tr\,\tilde{D}^{j_{{\rm min}}(s)}(s)$ at given area contains $F(s,j^{\rm min}(s))$ loops and, therefore, we divide it by this combinatorial factor.
-One can prove that in this limit the contamination from winding loops becomes critical at $s=(N_s/4)^2+N_s/4+1$ in the sense that winding loops contributing to this $s$ can be shorter than $j^{\rm min}(s)$.
-Therefore we once again filter out loops with odd winding number and find that after this the critical area is pushed up beyond $N_s^2/4$, where conventional Wilson loops are also out of reach.
-We show the result in \fig~\ref{fig sigma s largemass} and see that indeed the conventional Wilson loops are reproduced in the limit of large masses.\\
+In order to prove the equivalence of the large mass limit of dressed loops and conventional loops numerically, $\tilde{T}^{\j_{{\rm min}}(s)}$ from \eq~(\ref{eqn DFW}) is better suited than $m\tilde{\Sigma}$ because the latter is tiny due to the according mass factor, see \eq~(\ref{eqn SDm}).
+We show in \fig~\ref{fig sigma s largemass} the numerical results for $\tilde{T}^{\j_{{\rm min}}(s)}$ from \eq~(\ref{eqn DFW}) divided by the accompanying factors (note that the mass has dropped out of this relation) and see that indeed the conventional Wilson loops are reproduced.
+We note that one can prove that in this limit the contamination from winding loops becomes critical at $s=(N_s/4)^2+N_s/4+1$ in the sense that winding loops contributing to this $s$ can be shorter than $\j_{\rm min}(s)$.
+By filtering out loops with odd winding number once again, this critical area can be pushed up beyond $N_s^2/4$, where conventional Wilson loops are also out of reach.